telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 Frozen columns cannot be touch-scrolled, because they are wrapped in a container with an `overflow:hidden` style.
 This limitation can be worked around on desktop devices with the help of the mousewheel event, but it does not exist on touch devices.

 > **Important**
+>
-> The [Grid API](/api/javascript/ui/grid) allows columns to be locked and unlocked on the fly.
+> The [Grid JavaScript API](/api/javascript/ui/grid) allows columns to be locked and unlocked on the fly.
 However, this is possible only if at least one column is initially locked during initialization.
 The HTML output and script behavior of the Grid are very different when frozen columns are used.
 That is why the widget cannot switch between frozen and unfrozen mode after initialization.

 Frozen columns rely on row height synchronization between the frozen and non-frozen parts.
 Some browsers, such as Internet Explorer 9 and Firefox, require a `line-height` style set in pixels.
 Otherwise the synchronization may not work properly, probably due to some sub-pixel quirks.